Airiset/airiset.github.io/docs/about.md

 title: About Me
 permalink: /about/
 ---
 My name is Eric Pimentel (pee-men-TEL).
-I am a software engineer based in Toronto, Canada.
+I am a software developer based in Toronto, Canada.
 I am passionate about programming language and compiler design, as well as systems engineering.